 If you are making a large batch at one time, an oven roaster or a large slow cooker is best.
 You want a lot of surface area or it will take forever for the pumpkin butter to get thick enough to be a spread.

-The recipe below was made my old GE oven roaster, which I use for all fruit butters and chutneys.
+The recipe below was made in my old GE oven roaster, which I use for all fruit butters and chutneys.
 It is a workhorse that never dies.

 The only thing to watch is that it doesn’t get too hot on the sides.
 Unlike a slow cooker, you should stir and scrape sides occasionally with a rubber spatula.
 Here is a newer version of a large oven roaster with a few more bells and whistles.